 The following resources are for your reference, if you need additional assistance or access to these documents please contact Travis Proffitt.

-- Checklist of Assumptions that Impact Motivation, Learning, and Performance (PDF) - Carnegie Mellon University, Eberly Center for Teaching Excellence.
+- (.doc) - Carnegie Mellon University, Eberly Center for Teaching Excellence.
 A useful tool to help instructors reflect on the assumptions they hold about their students, which can impact student motivation and learning.

 - Universal Design for Learning - Universal design for learning (UDL) is a framework to improve and optimize teaching and learning for all people based on scientific insights into how humans learn.

 - Classroom Assessment Techniques (CATs) - The George Washington University, University Teaching and Learning Center.
 Building off the work of Angelo and Cross (1993), CATs are ungraded activities to provide the instructor feedback on whether or not students understand course material so that adjustments can be made before the end of the term.

 - The Heart of Learning & Teaching: Compassion, Resiliency, and Academic Success (PDF)- This e-book provides educators with a framework to understand and consider practices in trauma-informed care/teaching.
 Chapters 1,3,&6 are particularly helpful.

 - Growth Mindset: A Driving Philosophy, Not Just a Tool - “It’s important to recognize that a growth mindset is an overall paradigm for personal development rather than a pedagogical tool for measuring academic accomplishment.” - David Hocheiser

 - Social Class in the Classroom: Highlighting Disadvantages - Courtesy of The Learning Scientists.
 An examination of how class can affect learning, and suggestions for recognizing and being sensitive to class difference in the classroom.